 You know sunscreen is important, but when it begins to pill up and give a flaky appearance, skipping the step may be tempting.
 Here’s what to do instead.

-SPF: Your sweet saviour.
-Before anything, I need to exercise the importance of why sunscreen is so necessary, rain or shine, which you can read here.
+SPF: Your sweet savior.
+Before anything, I need to emphasize the importance of why sunscreen is so necessary, rain or shine, which you can read here.

 Now on to the main event: Pilling.

 Pilling is not peeling.
 When you hear the term “pilling” in skin care, it means that products applied topically haven’t fully absorbed into the skin which leads to visible flaking and grittiness.
 Those little tiny balls?
 Pilling.
 This can be caused by a number of things, mainly coming down to the ingredients, skin preparation and how you’re applying everything.
 Inevitably, some ingredients are more prone to pilling than others, and you’ll most commonly see it occurring with silicone-based products.